Vehicle-to-grid: Bidirectional V2G

 V2G allows vehicles to supply electricity to the grid, with energy paid for by the operator of the utility or transmission system.
 In many jurisdictions meeting power demands during periods of peak demand is much more expensive than at other times.
 Power from EVs is potentially a cheaper alternative.
 In addition, EV power can facilitate ancillary services such as load-balancing and frequency control, including primary frequency regulation and secondary reserve.

 V2G requires specialized hardware (such as bidirectional inverters), has significant energy losses and limited round-trip efficiency, and the charge/discharge cycling may shorten battery life.
 A 2016 V2G project in California was done as a pilot by Southern California Edison and found that revenues from the project were lower than project administration costs, eliminating its economic benefits.

 Bidirectional DC-charging

 EVs typically allow fast DC-charging, with the transformer in a charging station connected directly to the vehicle battery.
 Technology is being developed for bidirectional DC-charging to and from the station, without needing extra hardware in the car, having the DC-to-AC converter in the station.
 In principle, EVs without hardware support for V2G could gain bidirectionality capability with only a software upgrade.

 Efficiency

-Most modern EVs use lithium-ion cells that offer round-trip efficiency greater than 90%.
+Already in 2007, most modern EVs used lithium-ion cells that offer round-trip efficiency greater than 90%.
 Efficiency depends on factors like charge rate, charge state, battery state of health, and temperature.

-Most energy losses are from system components other than the battery, particularly power electronics such as inverters.
+As of 2016, most energy losses were from system components other than the battery, particularly power electronics such as inverters.
 One study found round-trip efficiency for V2G systems in the range of 53% to 62%.
 Another study reported efficiency of about 70%.
-Overall efficiency depends on many factors and can vary widely.
+As of 2017, overall efficiency depended on many factors and could vary widely.